 1.4) Artificial Vignetting

 Vignetting is not always a nuisance or a problem.
 In some cases, the effect of vignetting can be pleasing to the eyes of the viewer, drawing attention away from the corners of the frame, towards the center of the image.
 In fact, some photographers tend to leave optical vignetting in images without correcting it, while others specifically add vignetting or increase its effect during post-processing.
 Vignetting can be easily added in both Lightroom and Photoshop.
-Here are some examples of vignetting that was specifically added to photographs, to draw the attention of the viewer towards the main subject in the frame:
+Here is an example of vignetting that was specifically added to the photograph in order to draw the attention of the viewer towards the main subject in the frame:

 2) In-camera Vignetting Reduction

 Some modern cameras offer in-camera vignetting reduction.
 Both Nikon and Canon, for example, have lens-specific data pre-loaded in camera firmware to reduce vignetting and other lens aberrations.
 While this feature is certainly useful for JPEG images, they have practically no effect on RAW images.
 Proprietary, manufacturer-specific data that is written to RAW files is unfortunately discarded by third party tools such as Lightroom, Aperture and Photoshop.
 To retain camera-specific settings for vignette control, one has to use manufacturer-supplied post-processing tools such as Capture NX, which is capable of reading this header data and applying it to RAW images upon import.